Markjohns1/NetWatch-SIEM/NetWatch SIEM.md

 5. Access the dashboard

    Navigate to http://localhost:5000
-   Default credentials: Mark / lizzyjohn (development only)
+   Default admin credentials: admin / NetWatch2024! (change immediately)

+   For new installations, register additional users at /register

 Environment Variables